bennidi/mbassador/src/docs/wiki-listener-def.md

 Since one parameter (the message) does not offer a great deal of flexibility if different types of messages should be consumed, there exists the possibility to wrap a message inside an envelope.
-An enveloped message handler specifies the message type it consumes by using the @Enveloped annotation in addition to the @Listener annotation.
-All configurations of @Listener apply to each of the specified message types.
+An enveloped message handler specifies the message type it consumes by using the @Enveloped annotation in addition to the @Handler annotation.
+All configurations of @Handler apply to each of the specified message types.

-        @Listener(dispatch = Mode.Synchronous, rejectSubtypes = true)
+        @Handler(dispatch = Mode.Synchronous, rejectSubtypes = true)
         @Enveloped(messages = {TestEvent.class, TestEvent2.class})
         public void handleVariousEvents(MessageEnvelope envelope) {
             // the envelope will contain either an instance of TestEvent or TestEvent2